201-billybunn/201-about-me/README.md

 ## Credits

-Built with the help of my Code Fellows instructors, TA's, classmates.
+Built with the help of my Code Fellows instructors, TA's, and classmates.

 ## License